yourdevkalki/arbitrum-vibekit/typescript/examples/lending-agent-no-wallet/README.md

 ### Start the Agent

-Run the following command to build and start the agent in development mode:
+Run the following command to start the agent:

 ```bash
 pnpm start